uPortal-Project/uPortal-web-components/@uportal/user-profile-menu/README.md

 After building, grab the compiled javascript files and place it on your page.
 You can now place `<user-profile-menu>` anywhere on your page.

-Since `<user-profile-menu>` is a web component, it's usage is demonstrated in the `uPortal-web-components/@uportal/user-profile-menu/public/index.html` file.

-In `index.html`, you'll see that `<user-profile-menu />` is hard coded in place.
-There's supporting javascript on the page to assist in testing the component.
-A `json` variable is assigned in the header containing an array of objects as data for each of the links.
-Below the component, javascript is used to assign attributes to the component itself.

 Here's the guts of that html file:

 ```html